 Unless tax free, benefits are subject to income tax at an employee's marginal rate (20%, 40% or 45% for the UK excluding Scotland, with rates ranging from 19% to 48% for Scottish taxpayers), with tax normally collected under Pay As You Earn (PAYE).

-Although there are generally no employee NICs on fringe benefits, you, as the employer, will have to pay Class 1A NIC at the rate of 13.8% on all taxable benefits.
-This rate will increase to 15% for 2025/26.
+Although there are generally no employee NICs on fringe benefits, you, as the employer, will have to pay Class 1A NIC at the rate of 15% on all taxable benefits.